9 Bible Verses about Grief

 Rejoice with those who rejoice, weep with those who weep. – Romans 12:15

-Not only is God with his people when they go through times of grief, but his people, too, are called to weep with those who are weeping.
-The community of God’s people is often the very means by which God ministers his comfort and peace to the brokenhearted.
+Not only is God with his people when they go through times of grief but his people, too, are called to weep with those who are weeping.
+The community of God’s people is often the means through which God ministers his comfort and peace to the brokenhearted.
 We ought to stand together as a community in our times of joy and in our times of sorrow.

 Grief is hard